mlaa/cbox-mla/readme.md

 # Content Changes for 2.1.0 Rollout

- * remove photo credits from slider posts (they're handled by the alt text now)
+ * [x] remove photo credits from slider posts (they're handled by the alt text now)
+   - Katina's done this on production
+ * [ ] disable attachments in BP Docs.
+(Dashboard -> Buddypress Docs -> Settings -> Disable Attachments)
+ * [ ] fetch and check out the buddypress-docs branch `mla`.
+This branch has the feature that will allow us to disable attachments but show existing attachments.

 # Commons-in-a-Box MLA Child Theme